Army Commissioning Paths Compared: DCC vs. OCS vs. ROTC vs. West Point

 Career Implications

-OCS graduates commission as second lieutenants and select their branch through a process similar to ROTC’s Order of Merit List, weighted by OCS performance and the needs of the Army.
+OCS graduates commission as second lieutenants and select their branch through a competitive process weighted by OCS performance, Army needs, and candidate preferences.
 The service obligation for OCS graduates is typically three years of active duty.

 Direct Commission (DCC)